They say successful businesses begin with an idea. We say they all begin with functional and non-functional requirements for ecommerce websites.

 So, you’ve decided on a few functional and non-functional requirements for an ecommerce website; now what?
 You present your needs and views on the project on paper!

-At Elogic, we like to issue a brief to help our clients make up their minds about their ecommerce website functionalities and draw us a clear picture of what they’d like to see.
+When a client contacts us at Elogic for ecommerce development services, we like to issue a brief.
+It helps our clients make up their minds about their ecommerce website functionalities and draw us a clear picture of what they’d like to see.
 Similar to RFP, a brief is organized in a spreadsheet with category-specific questions in tabs.
 Depending on the type of the project (website development from scratch, replatforming, custom module development, etc.), the brief will include various questions aiming to reveal different business needs.

 To close this discussion up, we’d like to share three keys to properly formulated functional and non-functional requirements for ecommerce website.